ddd-crew/core-domain-charts/README.md

 ![alt text](resources/core-domain-chart-template.jpg "Core Domain Chart")

 ## How to Use
 There are a variety of ways the Core Domain Chart can be used, but it's important not to try to and visualise all of the possible information in a single diagram.
-Below are three flavours to choose from.
+Below are multiple versions showing different types of information to choose from.

 ### Sub-domain/Bounded Context Portfolio
 This is the simplest flavour.
 Simply plot each of your sub-domains or bounded contexts on the chart to get a relative sense of ordering between them.